 - Whether the harassment was a retaliatory response to your filing or participating in a complaint

-If these conditions apply to the harassment you suffered at work, they may be considered unlawful, and you might have options for financial compensation.
-A lawyer in your area might be able to help you determine your eligibility to assign financial liability to your employer.
+If these conditions apply to the harassment you suffered at work, they may be considered unlawful, and you could seek financial compensation.
+A lawyer with our firm will review your situation and determine if you can assign financial liability to your employer.

 Your Workplace Should Never Be Hostile or Intolerable